Apocalyptic and post-apocalyptic fiction: Anime and manga

 The anime and manga X by Clamp features a supernatural apocalypse.
-In it there is a battle over the end of the world between the "Dragons of Heaven" who wish to save humanity, and the "Dragons of Earth" who wish to wipe out humanity.
+In it, there is a battle over the end of the world between the "Dragons of Heaven" who wish to save humanity, and the "Dragons of Earth" who wish to wipe out humanity.
 The central character, Kamui Shirō, has to choose which side to fight for.
 The manga began in 1992 and has been on hiatus since 2003.
 It has been adapted as an anime film in 1996 and an anime television series between 2001 and 2002.

-In Neon Genesis Evangelion (1995 debut), the story takes place on an earth shattered by the Second Impact (referring to the "giant-impact hypothesis 4.5 billion years ago, Theia as the first impact) in Antarctica, in which the security agency NERV tries to secure Neo Tokyo from a Third Impact, while holding back the real story of the Second Impact from the public and even the protagonists.
-The Second Impact had led to mass extinctions and wars, as well as significant changes to the planet's climate and population.
+In Neon Genesis Evangelion (1995), the story takes place on an Earth shattered by the Second Impact in Antarctica (referring to the "giant-impact hypothesis" 4.5 billion years ago, Theia, as the first impact), which caused mass extinctions and wars as well as significant changes to the planet's climate and population.
+The security agency NERV tries to secure Neo Tokyo from a Third Impact while withholding the true story of the Second Impact from the public and even the protagonists.

-Uchuu no Stellvia (2003 debut) describes an earth after being hit by a big electromagnetic wave from a supernova of a nearby star, where mankind needs to rescue the earth 189 years after this impact from a second wave of matter coming towards the solar system.
+Uchuu no Stellvia (2003) describes an Earth after being hit by a large electromagnetic wave from a supernova of a nearby star, where mankind needs to rescue the earth 189 years after the impact from a second wave of matter approaching the solar system.
 The anime shows a globalized society who have put together to fight this "enemy".

-In Black Bullet (2011 debut), the earth was devastated by an alien race, spreading a virus that transforms humans into some kind of insect.
+In Black Bullet (2011), the Earth was devastated by an alien race, spreading a virus that transforms humans into some kind of insect.
 Only the major cities holding back behind big walls of some fictitious material and are under constant threat to be invaded when these walls fail.

-Attack on Titan (2009 debut) showcases a similar story, but this time the society have fallen back into a medieval state, with humanity having taken refuge behind three massive stone walls that protect them from the Titans, massive naked humanoid creatures, who feed on humans.
+Attack on Titan (2009) showcases a similar story, where society has fallen back into a medieval state and humanity has taken refuge behind three massive stone walls that protect them from the Titans, massive naked humanoid creatures who feed on humans.

-In Seraph of the End (2012 debut) the world is destroyed by a virus created by humans who kill all humans except under 13 years old and vampires have taken over the Earth using humans for food.
+In Seraph of the End (2012), the world is destroyed by a virus created by humans who kill all humans except for those under 13 years old, and vampires have taken over the Earth using humans for food.

-In Kino's Journey the Story sets on Kino, a girl of 15 years who forms a link with a talking motorbike named Hermes.
-Together, the duo explores different places and different nations all the while, appreciating the young beauty of life.
-Their journey through the post-apocalyptic world and various ruins will teach them something useful about life and its unknown depths.
+In Kino's Journey, the titular protagonist is a fifteen-year-old girl who forms a link with a talking motorbike named Hermes.
+Together, the duo explores different places and different nations while appreciating the young beauty of life.
+Their journey through the post-apocalyptic world and various ruins teaches them about life and its unknown depths.

-In Devilman Crybaby (2018 debut) the story describes the downfall of human race due to paranoia towards anyone after Ryo Asuka, the main villain, spreads false information that anyone can be a demon due to dissatisfaction with society.
+In Devilman Crybaby (2018) the story describes the downfall of human race due to paranoia towards anyone after Ryo Asuka, the main villain, spreads false information that anyone can be a demon due to dissatisfaction with society.